|1509 N. Perry Road|

 Party themes include: Victorian Tea Party, Toys and Games Party, and Hoe Down Party.
 A $125 party fee includes table decorations, craft supplies, plates, utensils, cold lemonade and up to 15 goody bags.
 Additional children $5 each.
 You provide the cake and the guests!

 Children will enjoy 90 minutes of activities led by Museum staff followed by 30 minutes for eating cake and opening presents.
 Call today to schedule a Saturday or Sunday party.
 Parties are appropriate for children ages 6-10.
 Birthday party policies and contract

 Calling All Volunteers!

 The Museum has volunteer opportunities available all year.
-We are always in need of volunteer tour guides/docents for our school and group tours, and special events volunteers to help with our Old Fashioned Christmas, Silent Film Series, Mother's Day Concert, and birthday parties.
+We are always in need of volunteer tour guides/docents for our scheduled school, group tours, and special events.
 Research and other opportunities are also available.
-Call 972-466-9804 for more information, or email firstname.lastname@example.org for more information.
+Call 972-466-6380 for more information, or email firstname.lastname@example.org for more information.